Jixster07/PrimeSieve/README.md

 4. Look at primes.txt for output

 ## Evaluation
 The core of the algorithm is the use of a modified Sieve of Eratosthenes.
 Starting at 3, the algorithm marks off all multiples of a prime.
 To make use of multithreading, for each prime the remaining array from prime p to n=10^8 is divided into 8 blocks and each spawned thread performs an incremental sieve on each block.
 When it finishes the sieve operation, it iterates up until the next unmarked number and repeats.
+"Jobs" are created for each thread and put in a BlockingQueue by the master thread for the threads to pick up.
+The master thread uses a semaphore to wait for other threads to finish executing.

 ### Optimizations Sieve until sqrt(n)
 The sieving halts once reaching sqrt(n) because if a number less than or equal to sqrt(n) has been sieved up, it is guaranteed to be sieved greater than sqrt(n).